dimitri-nicolo/calico/master/reference/resources/globalthreatfeed.md

 A global threat feed resource (GlobalThreatFeed) represents a feed of threat intelligence used for security purposes.

+{{site.prodname}} supports threat feeds that give either

+ * a set of IP addresses or IP prefixes, with content type IPSet, or
+ * a set of domain names, with content type DomainNameSet

-At present, {{site.prodname}} supports threat feeds that give a set of IP addresses or IP prefixes, and automatically monitors flow logs for members of the set.
-These threat feeds have their content type set to IPSet.
+For each IPSet threat feed, {{site.prodname}} automatically monitors flow logs for members of the set.
 IPSet threat feeds can also be configured to be synchronized to a [global network set](./globalnetworkset), allowing you to use them as a dynamically-updating blacklist by incorporating the global network set into network policy.

+For each DomainNameSet threat feed, {{site.prodname}} automatically monitors DNS logs for members of the set.

 For `calicoctl` [commands]({{site.url}}/{{page.version}}/reference/calicoctl/), the following case-insensitive aliases may be used to specify the resource type on the CLI: